brentgroves/repsys/volumes/sql/time_off/Scripts/time_off_summary.md

 ## Summary

 - Result set has 7361 records of which 5385 used_before_november are 0
 - Are any active employees that have been here awhile not showing in time off.
+To do.
-- Dropped some records when joining time_off_day to time_off_day_period which contains the pun and time_off_type_key
+- Dropped 300 records when joining time_off_day to time_off_day_period which contains the pun and time_off_type_key

 ```sql
 -- records 16,601